Taking Steps for the Future

 Do you provide hardware support?

 No, hardware repair should be pursued through the product’s company or vendor.
-If the hardware is no longer under warranty, the Technology Support Center will provide a contact list of repair facilities in the surrounding area.
+If the hardware is no longer under warranty, the Help Desk will provide a contact list of repair facilities in the surrounding area.
 If the computer was purchased through the College Store, the owner will be directed there for warranty support assistance.

 Does the campus provide academic software discounts?